brighten/SIGCOMM2014/scripts/generate_programs/README.md

 xxxxx
 https://docs.google.com/spreadsheets/d/1so597bYgcyiOsNEj9gbTX6bLJUMG0kP1D6DJZ8xRF2g/edit#gid=1080662693
 ```
 The first line is google account, the second line is password for the account, and the third line is URL to the spreadsheet.
 In the SIGCOMM 2014 site, we had git automatically ignore `google_info.txt` so that it would not be committed to github by accident.
-A more secure solution here would be nice, but this was at least effective.
+A more secure solution here would be nice, but this was expedient.

 Then you can run the script using `python session-generator.py < google_info.txt`